 The central AC unit is a cooling machine big enough to provide the cooling to the whole building.
-It is installed at one side of the building or roof of the building and cool air is supplied through ducting.
+It is installed on one side of the building or roof of the building and cool air is supplied through ducting.
 Vents are created in several places in the building to supply the cool air to them.

-Central AC units are complex and very high energy consuming machines as they have to provide cooling to a significantly larger area than the split A/C units.
+Central AC units are complex and very high energy consuming machines as they have to provide cooling to a significantly larger area than the split AC units.
 They are mostly used commercially or in a very large-scale use.
-Once they are installed there is no need of any split units which cause more separate maintenance and electricity supply chain, while a central A/C alone can take the workload of 4-20 or even more split A/Cs depending on its sizes.
+Once they are installed there is no need of any split units which cause more separate maintenance and electricity supply chain, while a central A/C alone can take the workload of 4-20 or even more split ACs depending on its sizes.

-They come in many sizes, most common are mentioned below.
+central AC Unit come in many sizes, most common are mentioned below.

 Central AC Unit Common Sizes

-The Central system works as a system rather than a single unit, it contains many units other than the AC unit which works together as a system.
+The Central AC system works as a system rather than a single unit, it contains many units other than the AC unit which works together as a system.
 To keep things simple and understandable we have divided the central AC unit into these sub-components: